lazySasuke/First-time/README.md

 # First-time
-This is my first Git Repo
+This is my first Git Repo <br>
+Author - lazySasuke